-The Board has adopted a Code of Ethics (the "Code") to apply to all of our directors, officers and employees.
-The Code is intended to promote ethical conduct and compliance with laws and regulations, to provide guidance with respect to the handling of ethical issues, to implement mechanisms to report unethical conduct, to foster a culture of honesty and accountability, to deter wrongdoing and to ensure fair and accurate financial reporting.
-A copy of the Code is available at our website www.propanc.com.
+The board of directors has adopted a Code of Ethics (the "Code of Ethics") to apply to all of our directors, officers and employees.
+The Code of Ethics is intended to promote ethical conduct and compliance with laws and regulations, to provide guidance with respect to the handling of ethical issues, to implement mechanisms to report unethical conduct, to foster a culture of honesty and accountability, to deter wrongdoing and to ensure fair and accurate financial reporting.
+A copy of the Code of Ethics is available at our website www.propanc.com.